-35.13(b)(4) - A description of the materials submitted pursuant to this filing is contained in Section VII of this transmittal letter.
+35.13(b)(4) - A description of the materials submitted pursuant to this filing is contained in Part VII of this transmittal letter.

-35.13(b)(5) - The reasons for this filing are discussed in Section IV of this transmittal letter.
+35.13(b)(5) - The reasons for this filing are discussed in Part IV of this transmittal letter.

-21 18 C.F.R. § 35.13 (2018).

-- 35.13(b)(6) The ISO's approval of the changes is evidenced by this filing.
-The changes reflect the results of the Participant Processes required by the Participants Agreement and reflect the support of the Participants Committee. - 35.13(b)(7) Neither the ISO nor NEPOOL has knowledge of any relevant expenses or costs of service that have been alleged or judged in any administrative or judicial proceeding to be illegal, duplicative, or unnecessary costs that are demonstrably the product of discriminatory employment practices. - 35.13(b)(8) A form of notice and electronic media are no longer required for filings in light of the Commission's Combined Notice of Filings notice methodology. - 35.13(c)(1) The changes submitted herein do not modify a traditional "rate," and the statement required under this Commission regulation is not applicable to the instant filing. - 35.13(c)(2) The ISO does not provide services under other rate schedules that are similar to the wholesale, resale and transmission services it provides under the Tariff. - 35.13(c)(3) No specifically assignable facilities have been or will be installed or modified in connection with the revision filed herein.
+35.13(b)(6) - The ISO's approval of these changes is evidenced by this filing.
+These changes reflect the results of the Participant Processes required by the Participants Agreement and reflect the support of the Participants Committee.

+35.13(b)(7) - Neither the ISO nor NEPOOL has knowledge of any relevant expenses or costs of service that have been alleged or judged in any administrative or judicial proceeding to be illegal, duplicative, or unnecessary costs that are demonstrably the product of discriminatory employment practices.

-VII.
+35.13(c)(1) - The Tariff changes herein do not modify a traditional "rate," and the statement required under this Commission regulation is not applicable to the instant filing.

+35.13(c)(2) - The ISO does not provide services under other rate schedules that are similar to the wholesale, resale and transmission services it provides under the Tariff.

+35.13(c)(3) - No specifically assignable facilities have been or will be installed or modified in connection with the revisions filed herein.

+VIII.
 CONCLUSION